 - 1 block of cheddar cheese

-5. Fun with Cooking
+5. Fun With Cooking

-6. Writing a Recipe
+6. Writing Recipes

 Introduce quantity (1 tbsp, a sprinkle, 3/4 cup) and descriptive words that explain methods used to prep foods (chopped, sliced, grated) found in the “ingredients” section of recipes, as well as relevant verbs in the imperative forms (pour, mix, add, blend) found in the “directions” segment.